Afro-Mexicans: Demography

-According to the 2015 Encuesta Intercensal, there were 1,381,853 Mexicans that self-identified as Afro-descendants, or 1.2% of the country's population.
-This is the first time that the government of Mexico has asked citizens whether they identify as Afro-Mexican.
+According to the 2020 INEGI census, there were 2,576,213 Mexicans that self-identified as Afro-descendants 2.04-3% of the country's population.
 Places with large Afro-Mexican communities are: Costa Chica of Guerrero, Costa Chica of Oaxaca and Veracruz.
 While Northern Mexico has some towns with a minority of Mexicans of African descent.
 Afro-descendants can be found throughout the country, however they are numerically insignificant in some states.
 There are also recent immigrants of African and Afro-Caribbean origin.